Orgjvr/SyntrekWifi/README.md

 You can change the Wifi SSID to SyntrekWifi or anything else if you want.

-Ensure you reboot the module before trying to set up any further software.
+<b>Ensure you reboot the module before trying to set up any further software.</b>
-2

 ### Android
 There is a few options on Android, but I only tried Synscan Pro and Skysafari 5 Plus.